Bristol and Exeter Railway: Train services

+Ticket platforms, which added an additional stop, existed outside Bristol and Exeter, and from 1870 on either side of Taunton.
 The relatively slow speed of the best trains was not considered a problem until the LSWR put on a train on their line that was 25 minutes faster to Exeter, and from 1 March 1862 a 4 1/2-hour train was put on; at Bristol the down train backed into the B&ER terminus for the station call.
 These trains were "far and away the fastest in the world".
 However, in the succeeding years the timings were slowed once again.
 In 1871, the service was again accelerated to 94 minutes Bristol to Exeter.
-"Thus the Bristol and Exeter Company shared with the Great Western the distinction of running the fastest trains in the world.
+Thus the Bristol and Exeter Railway shared with the Great Western the distinction of running the fastest trains in the world.
 Ordinary trains took three or four hours.

 Cheap excursions in the summer were popular: for 1s 6d excursionists could go from Bristol to Weston and back, and for 1s from Bristol to Cheddar or from Taunton to Watchet.
 Excursion platforms were set up at Bedminster, Weston and Clevedon, apparently to segregate the excursionists from ordinary passengers.

-Ticket platforms, of course involving an additional stop, existed from the earliest days outside Bristol and Exeter, and from 1870 on either side of Taunton.

 The 1850 Bradshaw shows six down and seven up passenger trains; all called at all stations except two trains each way, which were probably through trains from and to London.
 Although the best journey time Bristol to Exeter (78 mi was two hours, most trains required up to 3 1/2 hours; it may be that these trains were mixed and time was spent at stations shunting goods wagons.